TheConner/RustBot/README.md

     ```
     DISCORD_TOKEN="YOUR_TOKEN_HERE"
     ```
-3. Build the container with the `./BuildContainer` script
+3. Build the container with the `podman build -t rustbot:latest .` script
 4. Build and run this project with `cargo run`

 ### Environment Variables